 The Bible wasn’t written to answer every single question.
 The Bible isn’t a comprehensive history book, science book, or a self-help book.
 Even after you read the whole Bible (or especially if you read the last book in the Bible), you’re going to have some questions.
 You might even have more questions than answers!

 What the Bible does is it gives us a look at humanity, our fallen world, and a picture of God’s plan in our need for a savior.
-God works in mysterious ways.
-He doesn’t think like us.
-He doesn’t do things the way we would.
+God works in mysterious ways to us.
+His thoughts and ways are higher than ours.

 The Bible is full of many seemingly trivial details, but it just wasn’t written with every bit of information we might wish it had.
 If every single thing was written down, even if it was just the things Jesus did, the volumes of the books might not fit in this world!
 (John 21:25)